Veeam Backup for Microsoft 365: Admin Buyer Notes

 - Microsoft Teams: Channel messages, chat history, files (via SharePoint integration)

-Teams chat history backup is the most complex — it is captured via a Graph API integration and stored separately from the Exchange conversation history.
+Teams chat history backup is the most complex.
+It is captured via a Graph API integration and stored separately from the Exchange conversation history.
 The restore experience for Teams chats is less polished than for Exchange, which is a known limitation.

 Architecture and Storage